cgabriel5/nodecliac/README.md

 #### Flags (boolean)

-- If flag is a switch (yes/no boolean) then append `?` to the flag.
-  - This lets the completion engine know the flag does not require value completion.
+- If flag is a switch (boolean) append a `?` to the flag to let the completion engine know the flag doesn't require value completion.

 ```acmap
 program.command = [